 5. Studies funded by the federal government report that most young people and adults drink very little or not at all.
 Alcohol is not an important part of life for most Americans.
 The American Medical Association (AMA) is a staunch critic of the alcohol industry.
 Yet even it concurs that the vast majority of adults drink alcohol responsibly.

 6. Among 18 to 22 year old full time undergraduates, 87% drink moderately, minimally, or abstain.
 Studies debunk the claims that drinking by young people results in widespread crime problems.
 That’s greatly over-blown by neo-prohibitionists.
-In reality, alcohol consumption has significantly and steadily declined in the 18 to 25 age group since 1980.
-And the same is true for alcohol-related traffic deaths.
+In fact, drinking has greatly and steadily declined in the 18 to 25 age group since 1980.
+And the same is true for alcohol related traffic deaths.
 Studies show that youth drink less and commit less crime.
 The vast majority are in control of their drinking.

 7. The claims that collegians are widely engaging in binge drinking are false.
 Binge drinking is clinically and commonly viewed as a period of extended intoxication lasting several days.
 During that time, the binger drops out of usual life activities.
 However, in the 1990s, alcohol activist Henry Wechsler received funding from the Robert Wood Johnson Foundation.
 This enabled him to conduct studies of college drinking.
 In doing so, he created a whole new definition for binge drinking.
 Wechsler’s study defined “binge drinking” as a male student who had five or more drinks.
 Or a female student who had four or more drinks on an occasion.

 Wechsler also failed to specify a time period over which the purported binge drinking occurs.
-Additionally, Henry We then subdivided binge drinking into “frequent binge drinkers” and “occasional binge drinkers.”
+Also, Henry Wechsler then subdivided binge drinking into “frequent binge drinkers” and “occasional binge drinkers.”
 He did this in order to claim a collegiate binge drinking rate of 44%.
 The real data simply do not support these conclusions.

 Social Norms Approach